Leivinha

-João Leiva Campos Filho, usually called Leivinha (little Leiva), (born 11 September 1949) is a Brazilian former footballer who played as a striker or as a winger.
+João Leiva Campos Filho (11 September 1949 – 4 June 2026), usually called Leivinha (Little Leiva), was a Brazilian footballer who played as a forward or as a winger.

 Club career

-A talented, flamboyant and mercurial player, at club level, Leivinha played for Portuguesa, Palmeiras, and Atlético de Madrid, winning national championships in both Brazil and Spain, as well as the UEFA and Intercontinental Cups.
+At club level, Leivinha played for Linense, Portuguesa, Palmeiras, Atlético de Madrid and São Paulo, winning national championships in both Brazil and Spain, as well as the UEFA and Intercontinental Cups.

 International career

-Leivinha achieved 21 international caps for Brazil, from June 1972 until June 1974, scoring seven goals.
-He appeared in 4 games (three of the first consecutive of the tournament scoring 2 goals), with the Brazil national football team at the 1974 FIFA World Cup.
+Leivinha achieved 21 international caps for the Brazil national team, from June 1972 until June 1974, scoring seven goals.
+He appeared in three games Brazil at the 1974 FIFA World Cup.

-Personal life
+Personal life and death

-Leivinha is the uncle of former Gremio and Liverpool midfielder Lucas Leiva.
+Leivinha was the uncle of former Grêmio and Liverpool midfielder Lucas Leiva.

+Leivinha died on 4 June 2026, at the age of 76.